IowaDave/ATtiny_Soil_Sentinel/_posts/2022-06-28-about-the-state-machines.md

 2. sets the time remaining on the LED to one second,
 3. and changes the LED state to MOIST_OFF.

+Something to notice about the LED state: it establishes the action to take *the next time* the ISR runs.

 One second later, the ISR enters the LED state machine again.
 This time it jumps to the MOIST_OFF code, which:
 1. turns the LED off,
 2. sets the time remaining on the LED to 9 seconds,